Feh/typespeed/README.md

 entering commands at the shell prompt?
 When chatting on IRC?
 When drafting an E-Mail or a LaTeX document?

-This is a simple Linux Kernel providing a file `/proc/typespeed` which, every time you read it (e.g. with `cat`), will give you your current typing speed and the number of characters typed in total since loading the module.
+This is a simple Linux Kernel module providing a file `/proc/typespeed` which, every time you read it (e.g. with `cat`), will give you your current typing speed and the number of characters typed in total since loading the module.
 Since I’m hardly ever typing at full speed for 60